 Grants are offered twice a year.
+For Philosophy of Grant Funding click here.

 Funds must be used within 1 year of the grant award.
 Any unused funds will be returned to the GEF.